pycom/pycom-micropython-sigfox/libloragw/readme.md

 ### 2.2. loragw_reg ###

-This module is used to access to the Lora gateway registers by name instead of by address:
+This module is used to access to the LoRa concentrator registers by name instead of by address:

 * lgw_connect, to initialise and check the connection with the hardware
 * lgw_disconnect, to disconnect the hardware